Catherine Sevenau

 …Ella Chatfield…………8.89

 Note: Ella is 19 years old.
-Her brothers Elmer and Phil Van Wert and sisters Jacqueline and Calla also attended Brinker Institute, a co-educational school.
-The four-story, brick Victorian structure, was built in 1875 and served as the permanent edifice of the Brinker Collegiate Institute until 1889.
+Her brothers Elmer and Phil Van Wert, her sisters Jacqueline and Calla, and her cousin Ida Bell Chatfield also attended Brinker Institute, a co-educational school.
+The four-story, brick Victorian structure, built in 1879, served as the permanent edifice of the Brinker Collegiate Institute until 1889.

 Jun 3, 1880: Federal Census For Leadville, Lake Co., Colorado: